Azure/azure-sdk-tools/tools/asset-sync/README.md

 For more than a few of the storage recordings, some request bodies are obviously made up of generated content.
 We can significantly reduce the amount of data that is actually needed to be stored by allowing the test-proxy to _fill in_ these request bodies based on a known seed value (maybe from the original request body?).

-## Conclusions

-[After a discussion with the Engineering System team, the external git repo option was selected.](https://microsoft-my.sharepoint.com/:v:/p/scbedd/EXiLEz0k7H5Pqr4rWNkjb7cBw7riqgguGmvYc1iP7gIM9g).
-We will finish a prototype in powershell and revisit after it is complete.

 ## Follow-Ups

-- [ ] Need to resolve what the nighty automation would _actually look like._.
+- [x] Initial Prototype version of the scripts
+- [ ] Tackle Integration and Cleanup issues
   - [ ] Can we target commits instead of branches/tags?
 That would allow us to move things around under the hood and actually squash if we needed to
   - [ ] Do we make these tags bidirectional?
 As in they can also contain the local SHA of the language repo at the time of push?
   - [ ] Use `.bat`/`.sh` shims to the powershell script.
 That's what we do with the New-TestResources script
   - [ ] Can we add telemetry to the tooling?
+- [ ] Should the tool be re-written in `go`?

+The plan is to tackle .NET first, then move through the other languages that currently support test proxy, tackling any integration issues along the way.